matthewgalang/ci-4-gulp/README.md

 ## Usage

 ### Write modular css
 Out of the box, the gulpfile supports non-partial scss files in the `scss` folder in the project root.
-You can write css like this:
+You can write scss like this:

 ```
 // componentOne.scss